ohata-toast/Network-VPC/en/console-guide.md

 ### Delete Subnet
 Deletes the selected subnet.
 You can delete a subnet only if it does not contain any resources, such as instances or load balancers, that have IP assignments from the subnet.

-### Connect Routing table
+### Attach Routing table
 'Explicitly' attach the selected subnet to the selected routing table.

-When you create a subnet, it is "implicitly" connected to the VPC's default routing table, which you can "explicitly" connect to the default routing table or to another routing table using the Connect Routing Table feature.
+When you create a subnet, it is 'implicitly' attached to the VPC's default routing table, which you can 'explicitly' attach to the default routing table or to another routing table using the Connect Routing Table feature.

-### Disassociate Routing Table
+### Detach Routing Table
-If the subnet and routing table are 'explicitly' associated, disassociate them.
+If the subnet and routing table are 'explicitly' attached, detach them.

-Subnets that are explicitly disassociated from the routing table are "implicitly" associated back to the VPC's **default routing table**.
+Subnets that are detached from the routing table are 'implicitly' attached back to the VPC's **default routing table**.

 > [Note]
-> * Implicitly connected: Subnets are automatically connected to the **default routing table**.
-If you specify a different routing table as the default routing table for the VPC, subnets that were implicitly connected to the existing default routing table are unlinked and automatically connected to the newly specified default routing table.
+> * Implicitly attached: Subnets are automatically attached to the **default routing table**.
+If you specify a different routing table as the default routing table for the VPC, subnets that were implicitly attached to the existing default routing table are detached and automatically attached to the newly specified default routing table.
-In this case, the **Subnet Basic Information > Routing Table** entry will show as **(Default Associated Routing Table)**.
+   In this case, the **Subnet Basic Information > Routing Table** entry will show as **(Routing Table of Default Connection)**.
-> * Explicit: You are explicitly connected to a routing table, using the **Connect Routing Table** feature, and specifying a subnet.
-All connections are explicit unless you connect to the default routing table, in which case specifying the default routing table changes the implicit connection state to explicit.
+> * Explicitly attached: Subnets are explicitly attached to a routing table, using the **Attach Routing Table** feature.
+All attachments are explicit unless you attach to the default routing table, in which case specifying the default routing table changes the implicit attachment state to explicit.
 In this case, even if you change the default routing table, the subnet retains its association with the existing routing table.

 ## Routing Table